The Points Guy

 More Lounge Access Without the Extra Fees

-The Venture X Business outshines the Amex Business Platinum when it comes to airport lounge access, offering Priority Pass lounge access without the restrictions that Amex has placed on its cardholders.
+The Capital One Venture X Business outshines the Amex Business Platinum when it comes to airport lounge access, offering Priority Pass lounge access without the restrictions that Amex has placed on its cardholders.

-Capital One’s Venture X Business still includes Priority Pass restaurant benefits, allowing cardholders to get free meals at participating airport restaurants.
-This is a huge perk that Amex Platinum removed in 2023.
+The Capital One Venture X Business still includes Priority Pass restaurant benefits, allowing cardholders to get free meals at participating airport restaurants.
+This is a major perk that the Amex Business Platinum removed in 2023.

 Many airport lounges can be overcrowded, especially during peak travel times, and getting a free restaurant credit is often a better option than waiting for space in a crowded lounge.

-Venture X Business cardholders get unlimited access to Capital One Lounges, which are known for their high-end food, drinks, and comfortable workspaces.
+Cardholders of the Capital One Venture X Business get unlimited access to Capital One Lounges, which are known for their high-end food, drinks, and comfortable workspaces.
 These lounges, currently in Dallas-Fort Worth (DFW), Washington-Dulles (IAD), and Denver (DEN), are expanding and offer a more curated and modern experience than many Priority Pass lounges.

 Better Value for the Annual Fee

-The Amex Business Platinum comes with a hefty $695 annual fee, which is significantly higher than the $395 annual fee on the Venture X Business.
-While Amex offsets some of its cost with credits, many of these credits are complicated to use, whereas Venture X Business offers straightforward, high-value perks that require minimal effort.
+The Amex Business Platinum comes with a hefty $695 annual fee, which is significantly higher than the $395 annual fee on the Capital One Venture X Business.
+While Amex offsets some of its cost with credits, many of these credits are complicated to use, whereas the Capital One Venture X Business offers straightforward, high-value perks that require minimal effort.

-• Venture X Business: $300 Annual Travel Credit – Automatically applied when booking flights, hotels, or rental cars through Capital One Travel.
-This instantly reduces the net cost of the card to $95, making it far more cost-effective than Amex Platinum.
+• Capital One Venture X Business: $300 Annual Travel Credit – Automatically applied when booking flights, hotels, or rental cars through Capital One Travel.
+This instantly reduces the net cost of the card to $95, making it far more cost-effective than the Amex Business Platinum.

 • Amex Business Platinum: Multiple Credits That Are Hard to Maximize – The Amex Business Platinum offers various credits, but they are spread across different categories like Dell purchases, airline incidental fees, and Adobe subscriptions, making them much harder to fully utilize.